gumgum/gg-ez-vp/README.md

 ## Features:

+- Easy setup
 - Customizable controls (or use our defaults)
 - Lightweight
-- Easy setup
 - Programmatic access to video playback APIs
 - UMD, CommonJS and ES module versions
-- VAST / VPAID / MOAT Support, provided by [dailymotion/vast-client-js](https://github.com/dailymotion/vast-client-js)
+- VAST / VPAID / MOAT Support for a single Linear Creative.
+Parsing is provided by [dailymotion/vast-client-js](https://github.com/dailymotion/vast-client-js). *Note* that at the time, only one Ad is loaded, and only Linear Creatives are played and tracked.

 ## Installation